mkiol/dsnote/README.md

-# Voice Note
+# Speech Note

 Sailfish OS app for note taking with speech to text

 ## Description

-Voice Note app converts speech to text using [DeepSpeech](https://github.com/mozilla/DeepSpeech) library and language models.
+Speech Note app converts speech to text using [DeepSpeech](https://github.com/mozilla/DeepSpeech) library and language models.
 All voice processing is entirely done locally on the device.
 Internet connection is only required for model download during app initial configuration.

 ## Language models